 3. Check Your Finances, Understand Your Finances

-I won’t spend too much time on this topic because reviewing finances, collecting, and preparing end of year financial information in preparation for the new year is a given for anyone, especially entrepreneurs.
+Reviewing finances, collecting, and preparing end-of-year financial information to prepare for the new year is a given for anyone, especially entrepreneurs.

-But, what each entrepreneur should also do is take steps to educate themselves or refresh their knowledge in the area of “financial management, accounting, bookkeeping, and reporting requirements.”
+However, every entrepreneur should also take steps to educate themselves or refresh their knowledge in “financial management, accounting, bookkeeping, and reporting requirements.”

 4. Networking: Human Links

-While this should not be solely an end of year task, taking time in the last quarter or months of the year to review and assess your network as a whole can be useful in ensuring that you focus on beefing up your contacts in critical areas of your business that are essential to your new year success plan.
+Taking time in the last quarter or months of the year to review and assess your network can be useful in ensuring that you focus on beefing up your contacts in critical areas of your business that are essential to your new year success plan.